 Mitigation Measure BIO-AQUA-11: Fueling and watercourses - No fueling or refueling of any mechanical equipment (such as chainsaws) will occur within 100 feet of any flowing watercourse or intermittent drainage.
-Fueling and servicing of vehicles and other heavy equipment used for proposed activities will be done outside of aquatic management zones.
+Fueling and servicing of vehicles and other heavy equipment used for proposed activities will be done outside of aquatic management zones, the zone of concern for aquatic and riparian resources.